jooola/libretime/docs/developer-manual/Installing-LibreTime-from-Git-on-a-stand-alone-VPS.md

 This will update your system software and may require an reboot or confirmation.
 Take care of this and then we will get started installing libretime

 Now for the fun part
 type
 git clone https://github.com/LibreTime/libretime.git
-this should download it from github and now after this is done we will star thte install process cd libretime (ENTER) and sudo ./install -fiap (ENTER) this will start to install everything without asking you any questions this should install and download all of the required packages to run libretime and should pop up at the end with the domain name that your server was configured with and a URL you can use to finish the install its downloading the zf1s framework which is a fork of zend framework modified to support php 7.2 and above
+this should download it from github and now after this is done we will star the install process cd libretime (ENTER) and sudo ./install -fiap (ENTER) this will start to install everything without asking you any questions this should install and download all of the required packages to run libretime and should pop up at the end with the domain name that your server was configured with and a URL you can use to finish the install its downloading the zf1s framework which is a fork of zend framework modified to support php 7.2 and above